GlitchSecure/website/_pages/about.md

 aaron-title: "Operations & Strategy"
 aaron-pronouns: "He/Him"
 aaron-bio: "Aaron is a seasoned founder with a proven track record of growing and building successful B2B SaaS companies.
-His relentless drive and unwavering commitment to customer success has made him a trusted leader in the industry."
+Collaborating with customers on difficult business challenges is what keeps his brain ticking."

 # Team Section
 team-title: "Driven by a"